jeantigreros/dotfiles/README.md

 ## INFORMATION

-All were setup on ArcoLinux
-The font used is: Nerd Fonts (complete pack)
+All were setup on ArcoLinux, the font used is: Nerd Fonts (complete pack)